willnotwish/go-adc/README.md

 # go-adc
-A really simple Raspberry Pi to MCP3008 A/D sampler written in Go.
+A really simple sampling routine to grab voltages from a MCP3008 ADC connected to a Raspberry Pi.
+Written in Go.

-Uses go-rpio to talk to the MCP3008 A/D converter chip using the the Raspberry Pi's SPI interface.
+Uses [go-rpio](https://github.com/stianeikeland/go-rpio) to talk to the MCP3008 A/D converter chip using the the Raspberry Pi's SPI interface.

 ## Usage

 First, set up docker-machine to connect to your pi.
 I used a pi zero W, hence the comment in the Dockerfile.

-Get, build and install the source on the pi, with something like this:
+Get, build and install the source on the pi, with something like this

 ```
 docker build --tag mytag .